larsensong/alx-system_engineering-devops/command_line_for_the_win/README.md

 CMD CHALLENGE

-is a pretty cool game challenging you on Bash skills
+It is a pretty cool game challenging you on Bash skills